git-disl/BERT4ETH/README.md

 * [ERC-20 Log Dataset (all in one)](https://drive.google.com/file/d/1mB2Tf7tMq5ApKKOVdctaTh2UZzzrAVxq/view?usp=sharing)

 The master branch hosts the basic BERT4ETH model.
 If you wish to run the basic BERT4ETH model, there is no need to download the ERC-20 log dataset.
-Advanced features such as In/out separation and ERC20 log can be found in the old branch.
+Advanced features such as In/out separation and ERC20 log can be found in the old branch but are not recommended due to inefficiency of computation.

+The results reported in our paper are the best results among five times experiments (pre-training).
+The outcomes might slightly vary between different runs of pre-training, different checkpoint steps, and the training of cascaded MLP classifier.

 #### Step 2: Unzip dataset under the directory of "BERT4ETH/Data/"